 Jonathan Koch, a conservation entomologist specializing in bees, and team members Ethel Villalobos, an entomologist and member of the Honey Bee project at UH Mānoa, and Jonathan Wright, a graphic designer with Hazard Design in Honolulu, joined up to enter the annual 2017 YouTube Your Entomology Contest.
-Their video, “The Odd Couples: Pollinators” (see details about production), has won the runner-up award out of more than 30 entries.
+Their video, “The Odd Couples: Pollinators”, has won the runner-up award out of more than 30 entries.

 - 1st Place: Ant Plants: Cecropia – Azteca Symbiosis (By Peter Marting, Arizona State University; and Andrew Quitmeyer, National University of Singapore)

 - Runner-Up: The Odd Couples: Pollinators (By Ethel M. Villalobos, UH Mānoa; Jonathan Wright, Hazard Design; and Jonathan Koch, UH Hilo)

 - Honorable Mention: Bt Sweet Corn: Is It Safe to Eat?
 (By Galen Dively, Ian Howard, and Taylor Schulden, University of Maryland)